pu239ppy/arduinohumidifier/README.md

 - deep sleep is commented out because when in deep sleep BLE does not work.
 I may want to start listening to broadcasts as opposed to reading.
 But deep sleep should save some power.

 ## Future work
-Connect an atomizer to humidify
+- Connect an atomizer to humidify
+- Check BT status